-For SSE Airtricity customers in the Greater Belfast and West areas the cost of gas they use will be 12.2% lower.
+For SSE Airtricity customers in the Greater Belfast and West areas the cost of gas they use will be 22.8% lower.
 This change will affect all domestic customers and small business customers using less than 2,500 therms per annum.
-The change will take effect from 1 July 2023.
-However, the energy price guarantee (EPG) discount rate has also been reduced to zero.
-This reduction more than offsets the reduction to the SSE Airtricity base tariff.
-The result is an increase of 10.6% to the actual price that SSE Airtricity customers will pay.
+The change will take effect from 1 April 2024.